WHAT IS A TIGER NUT?

 Spoiler alert: no we didn’t castrate the Frosties mascot.
-Tiger nuts aren’t nuts, and they have nothing to do with tigers.
+Tiger nuts (also known as Tigernuts, Yellow Nutsedge, Earth Almond or Chufa) aren’t nuts, and they have nothing to do with tigers.
 They grow underground and their name comes from their stripy tigerprint like coating, which makes them the most glamorous tuber in our book.
 This also means they are safe for anyone with a nut allergy.
 Have no fear to consume this legume.

 - Tiger nuts aren’t nuts, they’re part of the tuber vegetable family.
 They have more in common with an artichoke than a nut and are known for their powers.

-- Also known as yellow nutsedge, earth almond or chufa, this ancient tuber has many names and even more health properties and uses.
-Tiger Nuts can be enjoyed roasted, dried or raw.
+- Also known as yellow nutsedge, earth almond or chufa, this ancient tuber has many names and can be enjoyed roasted, dried or raw.

-- Tiger nuts grow beside The Nile, and have been enjoyed as a milky drink since 4000 BC.
+- They grow beside The Nile, and have been enjoyed as a milky drink since 4000 BC.

-Tiger nuts have been found in the stomachs of mummies and the ancient Egyptians even went as far as engraving tiger nuts on their tombs.
+- Tiger nuts have been found in the stomachs of mummies and the ancient Egyptians even went as far as engraving them on their tombs.

 - Tiger nuts are often used as fishing bait.